Quan-Sun/Quan-Sun.github.io/source/about/index.md

 > Do not ask whether a statement is true until you know what it means.

+This blog is used to organize interesting papers, projects, blogs and my personal reading/study notes.

 Education

 - 2018/8 - 2019/12    Cornell University | Biomedical Engineering | Master of Engineering